avinash35/avi/README.md

 # avi
-It echo simpy hello word using php
+It echo simpy hello word using php.